Canyonlands National Park, Utah, United States of America: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be sure to choose the necessary type.
-Most adapters on sale are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Be sure to choose the right kind.
+The vast majority of adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 • Power bank for devices